 With emotions running high and time running out, each episode brings new challenges and breakthroughs as both families move closer to unburdening themselves from their mountain of stuff.

-The Big Downsize premieres Mondays at 9pm ET from March 11 through April 8 on VisionTV.
+The Big Downsize encores Mondays at 9pm ET from February 10 through March 9 on VisionTV.
+Watch for Season 2 in 2020!

 WATCH: In this web exclusive video, Jane Veldhoven takes you through her first step of downsizing: taking stock